 Why study reclaimed water?

 Each of us sends water down the drain every day from our homes and businesses.
 With that water, we also send chemicals down the drain from the many medicines and household and personal care products we use.
 The water must be collected and cleaned up before it is released back to the environment.
-It can be treated to various levels of quality, and some of it is treated to reclaimed water standards.
-This water can be reused in the community or infiltrated into the ground, where it eventually mixes with groundwater.
+Most of the wastewater is treated to advanced secondary standards so that it can be released to Budd Inlet, and some of it is treated to higher Class A reclaimed water standards.
+This water can be used for everything but drinking.
+It is reused in the community or infiltrated into the ground, where it eventually mixes with groundwater.
 Reclaimed water meets high water quality standards, but not all residual chemicals are removed from the water.